Yousousen/bsc_physics_cleaner/README.md

 ```

 , then this could be caused by the problem of trying to run a GPU-trained model on the CPU.
 To resolve the issue one should execute the code as specified in _Running models trained on the GPU_, and recreate the `net.pt` file.
 To do so without retraining or reoptimizing a model, follow _Loading an already trained model_ and _Generating the C++ model_ of _How to use this notebook_ at the top of the python script.
 If jupyter notebook is not available, one can still follow these instructions, and one should simply explicitly comment out code that should not be run in the `.py` file version of the script.

+### Issues with the STUDY_NAME constant

+The file pointed to by the constant `STUDY_NAME` is a pickle file that saves all trials of an Optuna study.
+Some parts of the code do not run if the file specified by `STUDY_NAME` is not found.
+If there was no previous Optuna study, or it is unnecessary to load such an Optuna study again, `STUDY_NAME` can simply be set to `None` in order to run the code.

+### save_file being undefined

+The function `save_file` exists to save files to a specified google drive location; this is e.g. useful on colab where the runtime which contains saved files is automatically deleted after a period of inactivity.
+It is required to load the definition of `save_file` in the script even when colab or google drive is not used to save the file.
+If colab or google drive is not used, then `save_file` does nothing.

+### NameError: name 'Net' is not defined.
+Did you mean: 'set'?

+This issue arises when class `Net` is not defined.
+This class definition still needs to be known e.g. when loading a pre-trained model.
+The issue is resolved by having class `Net` be defined.

+### NameError: name 'net' is not defined.
+Did you mean: 'Net'?

+This issue can e.g. arise when trying to load a model without optimizing or training it beforehand.
+Note that the `net` object is an instance of class `Net` that is only used in optimizing and training; when we load a model without either training or optimizing, we use the `net_loaded` object instead.
+Likewise, all the variables associated with `net`, such as `train_metrics`, `test_metrics`, `var_dict`, etc. are suffixed by `_loaded` when we load a model without optimizing or training it beforehand: `train_metrics_loaded`, `test_metrics_loaded`, `var_dict_loaded` etc. This was done so that loading of a model could be done without overriding the original variables by redefining them upon loading of a model and so that correct loading can be verified.